 The VIP analysis of the Neural Network model (Figure 10) identified that the band at 531 nm was the most important one for accurately identifying Chlorophyceae.
 In fact, at this wavelength, Chlorophyceae exhibited the highest reflectance (raw and standardized) among all other classes, highlighting the potential differences in accessory pigment ratios (i.e. carotenoid) between seagrasses and green macroalgae (Repolho et al., 2017).

 Concerning Phaeophyceae, the thick cell walls of these macroalgae (Charrier et al., 2021) make it more reflective in the infrared part of the spectra (Slaton et al., 2001) whereas the presence of Fucoxanthin and Zeaxanthin result in a low reflectance in the visible region (Figure 12 ; Figure 10).
 These two key features have been identified by the Neural Network as the two principal predictors to accurately identify brown algae (Figure 10).
 Similarly, the presence of phycoerythrin and phycocyanin in Rhodophyceae contributes to the lowest reflectance among all classes in the spectral range of 560 to 615 nm (Figure 10).
 Indeed the band at 560 nm has been identified as important for identifying this class likely due to phycoerythrin absorption at this wavelength (REF).
 Regarding Bacillariophyceae, the VIP analysis (Figure 10) indicated that 475 nm was the most important predictor for this class.
-This is not a usual diagnostic wavelength for Bacillariophyceae which is mainly identified by the presence of fucoxanthin and chlorophyll c (Figure 12), but it correspond to the absorption of diadinoxanthin an accessory pigment characteristic of this class (Méléder et al., 2003).
-Furthermore, it is the vegetation with the lowest concentration of chlorophyll-a, pigment absorbing light both in the blue and the red.
-The transparency of Bacillariophyceae makes the reflectance of the sediment part of the overall reflectance of Bacillariophyceae, further explaining the high reflectance in the blue.
+This is not an usual diagnostic wavelength for Bacillariophyceae which is mainly identified by the presence of fucoxanthin and chlorophyll c (Figure 12), but it correspond to the absorption of diadinoxanthin, an accessory pigment characteristic of this class (Méléder et al., 2003).
+Furthermore, it is the vegetation with the lowest concentration of chlorophyll-a, pigment absorbing light both in the blue and the red parts of the spectra.
+The transparency of Bacillariophyceae makes the reflectance of the sediment part of the overall reflectance of Bacillariophyceae, further explaining the high reflectance in the blue wavelenghts.

 4.2 Impact of Spectral, Spatial, and Temporal Resolution on Predictive Accuracy